Field Artillery Branch (United States): History

 The Field Artillery is one of the Army's combat arms, traditionally one of the three major branches (with Infantry and Armor).
 It refers to those units that use artillery weapons systems to deliver surface-to-surface long range indirect fire.
 Indirect fire means that the projectile does not follow the line of sight to the target.
 Mortars are not field artillery weapons; they are organic to infantry units and are manned by infantry personnel (US Army MOS 11C or USMC 0341).

-The term field artillery is to distinguish from the Air Defense Artillery, and historically, from the U.S. Army Coast Artillery Corps (with the function of coastal defense artillery), a branch which existed from 1901–1950.
+The term field artillery is distinguished from the Air Defense Artillery, and historically, from the U.S. Army Coast Artillery Corps (with the function of coastal defense artillery), a branch which existed from 1901 to 1950.
 In 1950, the two branches were unified and called simply Artillery, until Air Defense Artillery was made into a separate branch in 1968.
 The insignia of the Field Artillery branch is a pair of crossed field guns (19th-century-style cannon) in gold, and dates back to 1834.

 The home of the Field Artillery and the Field Artillery School are at Fort Sill, Oklahoma.

 Field artillery is called the "King of Battle".
 Conflicts in the 20th century saw artillery become exponentially more effective as indirect fire methods were introduced immediately prior to World War I. During World War I and World War II, field artillery was the single highest casualty-producing weapons system on any battlefield.